History

 After 12 months of bargaining, negotiating and plain hard work, the Birkebeiner NSC finally has a home at Falls Creek.

-The Club was formed in September 1977 and despite running one of the world’s most famous cross country ski races; the Kangaroo Hoppet, it has never had a real home.
-In front of 80 club members (adults and kids) the double-storey clubhouse was officially opened by President Barbara Lipscombe who thanked every club member who has contributed to the most impressive club rooms.
+The Club was formed in September 1977, and despite running one of the world’s most famous cross-country ski races, the Kangaroo Hoppet, it has never had a real home.
+President Barbara Lipscombe officially opened the double-storey clubhouse in front of 80 members (adults and kids) and thanked every member who contributed to the impressive club rooms.

 Neil Tappe, General Manager of ARC Falls Creek, was congratulated for his assistance in finalising a site adjacent to the cross-country ski trails.
 Barbara also thanked Jim Crebbin for his outstanding contribution to all aspects of the planning, design, construction and final completion of the eight-month building program.
-Jim’s chief assistants were Phil Evans and Alex Chapman (electricals) who also gave a great deal of time and effort to coordinating and organising the many working bees.
+Jim’s chief assistants were Phil Evans and Alex Chapman (electricals), who also devoted much time and effort to coordinating and organising the many working bees.
 They were greatly assisted by local tradespeople, Juhani and Uli Rousu (interior painting), Peter Kiene (plastering), Dermot Meaney (building) and others – Jack Slocombe, Dave Chew and David Batt.
 The beautiful kitchen was planned and constructed by Bob and Jenny Flower.
-Others included: Keith Smith (paint selection), Barb Lipscombe, Barb Slocombe and Marg Smith (floor coverings and furniture).
+Others included Keith Smith (paint selection), Barb Lipscombe, Barb Slocombe and Marg Smith (floor coverings and furniture).

 Another group of Birkebeiner members have worked extremely hard in raising finance.
 The money necessary to build the clubhouse has accumulated over the years from club memberships, 10-year memberships, the Kangaroo Hoppet and other events the club conducts, raffles, street stalls and the generosity of a number of club members.

-The Club is now expecting more members to be able to enjoy the atmosphere of a ski village instead of battling shoulder to shoulder with the many tourists and skiers in the Windy Corner Day Shelter.
-Some members are dreaming about coffee breaks whilst admiring the snow-covered Spion Kopje and evening dinners watching the sunset over the Frying Pan Spur before driving home to Mt Beauty.
+The Club is now expecting more members to be able to enjoy the atmosphere of a ski village instead of battling shoulder-to-shoulder with the many tourists and skiers in the Windy Corner Day Shelter.
+Some members dream about coffee breaks whilst admiring the snow-covered Spion Kopje and evening dinners watching the sunset over the Frying Pan Spur before driving home to Mt Beauty.
 Mid-week night skiing on moonlit nights will be civilised occasions now that the new clubhouse is available to warm up in.
-All up the project will cost close to $75,,000.
+All up, the project will cost close to $75,,000.

-Congratulations to the Birkebeiner committee, to its enthusiastic members and to the Falls Creek and Mt Beauty communities for supporting this relatively small group in at last becoming a permanent part of the Falls Creek ski industry.
+Congratulations to the Birkebeiner committee, its enthusiastic members, and the Falls Creek and Mt Beauty communities for supporting this relatively small group in finally becoming a permanent part of the Falls Creek ski industry.